callumcurtis/firehose/README.md

 As the scale of data continues to grow and developments in AI promise to extract even greater value from data, applications must increasingly scale horizontally to keep up.
 In a distributed world, having the skills to build and reason about data-intensive, distributed systems will be critical.
-I aim to develop some of these skills through this project.
+I aim to improve some of these skills through this project.

 ## Objectives